101012skim/MusicPlayer/README.md

 - ACCESS\_NETWORK\_STATE (view network connections): necessary to check if a network connection is available;
 - INTERNET (full network access): necessary to listen to web radios and to download podcasts;
 - READ\_EXTERNAL\_STORAGE (test access to protected storage): necessary to import web radios list;
-- WRITE\_EXTERNAL\_STORAGE (modify or delete contents of your SD card): necessary to export web radios list.
+- WRITE\_EXTERNAL\_STORAGE (modify or delete contents of your SD card): necessary to export web radios list;
+- FOREGROUND\_SERVICE: necessary to run the playback service in foreground.

 ## License
-Copyright 2012-2016 Andrea De Cesare
+Copyright 2012-2019 Andrea De Cesare

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.